-When planning for higher education expenses, it’s important to consider all the costs associated with attending college, not just tuition, fees, and room and board.
-The indirect expenses that don’t show up on the college bill—books, supplies, travel, laundry, and the occasional pizza—can greatly affect the overall cost.
-As you budget for college expenses, be sure to factor in the items below.
+Planning for higher education expenses continues to be a crucial component of managing wealth.
+It’s important to consider all the costs associated with attending college, not just tuition, fees, and room and board.
+The indirect expenses that don’t show up on the college bill—books, supplies, travel, laundry, and the occasional late-night pizza—can greatly affect the overall cost.

-Many schools include the following expenses in their published costs of attendance, but the real numbers can vary significantly.
+When it comes to college itself, many schools include expenses in their published costs of attendance, but the real numbers can vary significantly.